 Mental health problems vary from disorder to disorder, and so do treatment options.
 An approach that works for one person might not work for the next, even if the two share the same disorder.
 It’s important to work with a doctor who knows your medical history and is experienced with your particular disorder before embarking on any treatment plan.
 Medication is an effective way of managing the symptoms of many common mental disorders, such as anxiety and depression, but you should never attempt to self-medicate with drugs and alcohol.

 Deciding Between Possible Solutions

 The best solution for the treatment of mental illness varies according to the individual’s needs and lifestyle.
 Treatment centers are a great option for those who are just beginning with treatment because they provide the chance to start healing in an environment free of distraction and stress.
 It’s important to work with a medical professional regardless of the type of solution you choose.
 Some prefer a holistic approach, while others take the traditional approach of medication and therapy.
 Still others combine a variety of treatments and lifestyle changes to create a treatment plan that’s right for them.

 Where to Find Mental Health Treatment for a Friend or Family Member

 Mental health problems cost an estimated $300 billion each year.
 The personal costs of treatment alone can be overwhelming, but options are available to everyone to make the cost more bearable.
 Whether you choose to pursue inpatient or residential treatment, we can help you connect to the treatment facility that’s right for you.
-Call our hotline at 1-888-997-3147(Who Answers?) today, and let us connect you to the treatment facility and wellness options that can start you on your journey to recovery.
+Call our hotline at today, and let us connect you to the treatment facility and wellness options that can start you on your journey to recovery.